 - dataplane linux-cp nl-rx-buffer-size <n>

-Specifies the size of the receive buffer used by the netlink socket on which Linux-cp listens for kernel networking announcements.
+Specifies the size (in bytes) of the receive buffer used by the netlink socket on which Linux-cp listens for kernel networking announcements.
 The default socket buffer size is determined by the kernel sysctl

 /proc/sys/net/core/rmem_default, which is around 200kB.
 When very large amounts of routes are received via BGP (e.g. a full internet route feed of about 800k routes), the kernel can easily send a large burst of messages which quickly fill up this buffer causing it to overflow.